AndreiUngur/SearchWaste/README.md

 # Build

-The app has been built and deployed (here through Github Pages)[http://andreiungur.github.io/SearchWaste/].
+The app has been built and deployed [here through Github Pages](http://andreiungur.github.io/SearchWaste/).

 However, for a local build, simply run `yarn run deploy`.